Charlie Worsham: "Could It Be" (2013)

 He released his debut single, "Could It Be", for Warner Bros.
 Records in 2013.
 The song appears on his debut album Rubberband, released on August 20, 2013.
 The album features Vince Gill and Marty Stuart on one of the tracks, "Tools of the Trade".
 The album's second single, "Want Me Too", was released in late 2013.

 Beginning of Things (2017)

 Worsham's second album, Beginning of Things, was released on April 21, 2017.
 "Cut Your Groove" was released as the album's lead single.
 Worsham did not release any new content until April 2021 when he issued a single titled "Fist Through This Town".
 This was followed by an EP titled Sugarcane in July of the same year.

+In July 2026, Worsham signed with ONErpm for the release of his third studio album, Once Upon a Second Time Around.
+Scheduled for August 7, 2026, it was described as his first independently released album.
+On August 7, 2026, the twenty-year anniversary of Worsham's move to Nashville and the release day of Once Upon a Second Time Around, Worsham was surprised by Vince Gill during Gill's show at the Ryman Auditorium where Worsham was playing as part of the band with an invite to become the next member of the Grand Ole Opry, which he accepted.